RARSriprada/AI-Powered-Fraudulent-Transaction-Detector/README.md

 ---

 ## ✨ Key Features
--**Modular Multi-Model ML Core:** Seamlessly switch between multiple fraud detection algorithms (Isolation Forest, Random Forest, Logistic Regression, Decision Tree) via the UI for comparative analysis.
+- **Modular Multi-Model ML Core:** Seamlessly switch between multiple fraud detection algorithms (Isolation Forest, Random Forest, Logistic Regression, Decision Tree) via the UI for comparative analysis.
--**Secure User Authentication:** Robust signup and login system using JWT tokens with a configurable 30-minute session timeout to secure all sensitive endpoints.
+- **Secure User Authentication:** Robust signup and login system using JWT tokens with a configurable 30-minute session timeout to secure all sensitive endpoints.
--**Encrypted Data Storage:** Sensitive data, such as credit card numbers, is encrypted using the cryptography library before being stored in the SQLite database, ensuring data privacy.
+- **Encrypted Data Storage:** Sensitive data, such as credit card numbers, is encrypted using the cryptography library before being stored in the SQLite database, ensuring data privacy.
--**High-Performance Batch Ingestion:** Efficiently ingest and append large transaction datasets from CSV files into the database.
+- **High-Performance Batch Ingestion:** Efficiently ingest and append large transaction datasets from CSV files into the database.
--**Asynchronous Fraud Detection:** Run ML detection models as background tasks using FastAPI's built-in support, preventing UI freezes and allowing for a smooth user experience.
+- **Asynchronous Fraud Detection:** Run ML detection models as background tasks using FastAPI's built-in support, preventing UI freezes and allowing for a smooth user experience.
--**Real-time Progress Monitoring:** A dedicated API endpoint provides live progress updates on the status of the detection process, reflected dynamically on the frontend.
+- **Real-time Progress Monitoring:** A dedicated API endpoint provides live progress updates on the status of the detection process, reflected dynamically on the frontend.
--**Comprehensive Reporting:** View detailed fraud reports directly in the UI and download a complete CSV file for offline analysis.
+- **Comprehensive Reporting:** View detailed fraud reports directly in the UI and download a complete CSV file for offline analysis.
--**Complete Audit Trail:** Log every significant user action (ingestion, detection runs, model retraining, data clearing) for accountability and tracking.
+- **Complete Audit Trail:** Log every significant user action (ingestion, detection runs, model retraining, data clearing) for accountability and tracking.
--**On-Demand Model Retraining:** Trigger the ML model retraining process at any time via an API endpoint to keep the models updated with the latest data patterns.
+- **On-Demand Model Retraining:** Trigger the ML model retraining process at any time via an API endpoint to keep the models updated with the latest data patterns.

 ---
 ## 🤖 Machine Learning Models & Workflow
 This system employs a sophisticated, cyclical workflow that leverages both unsupervised and supervised learning to achieve high accuracy.
 Available Models
--**Isolation Forest (Unsupervised):** Ideal for initial analysis on unlabeled data.
+- **Isolation Forest (Unsupervised):** Ideal for initial analysis on unlabeled data.
 It excels at identifying anomalies and outliers that are likely fraudulent.
--**Random Forest (Supervised):** The most powerful and accurate model in the suite.
+- **Random Forest (Supervised):** The most powerful and accurate model in the suite.
 It is a robust ensemble method that provides a great balance of performance and feature insight.
 Training is parallelized using n_jobs=-1 for maximum speed.
--**Logistic Regression & Decision Tree (Supervised):** Excellent for establishing a performance baseline and for their high interpretability, allowing for easy-to-understand decision rules.
+- **Logistic Regression & Decision Tree (Supervised):** Excellent for establishing a performance baseline and for their high interpretability, allowing for easy-to-understand decision rules.
--**Recommended Workflow**
+- **Recommended Workflow**
 The application is designed for a powerful, three-stage process:
 Labeling with Isolation Forest:
--**1.Ingest Data:** Upload a new transaction CSV file.
+- **1.Ingest Data:** Upload a new transaction CSV file.
--**2.Select Model:** Choose Isolation Forest from the dropdown.
+- **2.Select Model:** Choose Isolation Forest from the dropdown.
--**3.Run Detection:** This initial run will process the unlabeled data and generate the first set of labels (fraud / not-fraud).
+- **3.Run Detection:** This initial run will process the unlabeled data and generate the first set of labels (fraud / not-fraud).
--**4.Training Supervised Models:**
+- **4.Training Supervised Models:**
  --  **a.Select Model:** Choose a supervised model like Random Forest.
  --  **b.Train Model:** Click the "Retrain Selected Model" button.
 The model will now train on the rich, labeled dataset created in the previous step, learning complex fraud patterns.
 This creates a saved .pkl file for the model.
 **High-Accuracy Detection then Select Model:** Keep Random Forest selected.
--**5.Run Detection:** Run the fraud detection again.
+- **5.Run Detection:** Run the fraud detection again.
 The system will now use the highly accurate, trained supervised model to find fraudulent transactions with greater precision.

 ## 🛠️ Tech Stack